-Premise: Society for Promotion of Area Resource Centers (SPARC) recently launched 100 Labs in several cities in India, where it convenes women in impoverished and informal settlements to share their expertise and ideas on (among other things) building more climate-resilient infrastructure.
+Premise: Society for Promotion of Area Resource Centers (SPARC) recently launched 100 Labs in three cities in India, where it convenes wome in impoverished and informal settlements to share their expertise and ideas on (among other things) building more climate-resilient infrastructure.
 In its eventual 100 locations, these women's circles will serve as learning labs for building more resilient housing.
-They are being skilled to assess, source, and test ideas for improved infrastructure design, materials, etc. Manufacturers, engineer, and architect partners then translate these design ideas into prototypes.
-These process has been applied to numerous other purposes through similar circles that SPARC and its partners have propagated.
-They all spread skills and tasks across tiers of expertise that cascade through a train-the -trainer process led by these women.
+They are being skilled to assess, source, and test ideas for improved infrastructure design, materials, and more.
+Manufacturers, engineer, and architect partners then translate these design ideas into prototypes.
+These circles work through a process applied to numerous other purposes through similar circles that SPARC and its partners have propagated; they all spread skills and tasks across tiers of expertise that cascade through a train-the -trainer process led by these women.
 Through this transfer of expertise, SPARC empowers women to lead problem-solving efforts for many other issues in their neighborhoods.
-The same model will be used to spread mental health care and promotion skills, methods, and leadership to manage and coach cadres of neighborhood women as community mental health counselors.
-The impact of this approach will be amplified by i) propagating it to other similar mobilizing and empowering women-led groups in the region also facing growing climate and environmental change and damage (in collaboration with the Asia Initiatives), and by ii) piloting in some of these sites the opportunity to earn Social Capital Credit (SoCCs) for filling these roles.
+The same model can spread mental health care and promotion skills, methods, and leadership to manage and coach cadres of neighborhood women as community mental health counselors.
+The impact of this approach will be amplified by i) propagating it to other similar mobilizing and empowering women-led groups in the region also facing growing climate and environmental change and damage (in collaboration with the Asia Initiatives), and ii) piloting in some of these sites an opportunity to earn Social Capital Credit (SoCCs) for filling these roles.